yasinErdemli/nav-stack-plus-swiftui/README.md

 ## NOTE
 ---
-To be able to see the names of the previous navigation controllers, you need to use SwiftUI's dedicated `navigationTitle` modifier.
+1. To be able to see the names of the previous navigation controllers, you need to use SwiftUI's dedicated `navigationTitle` modifier.
+2. Since you can't use `body` of `View` protocol in extensions even with different `where` blocks, you need to call `createNavigation` modifier of the `NavigationStackPlus` right after the decleration.
+See below for example.

 Usage
 -----